vanus-labs/docs/content/how-to/vsctl.md

     Specifies the endpoint of vanus controller

+> --operator-endpoint string   Default: "127.0.0.1:8089"

+    Specifies the endpoint of vanus operator

 > --format string   Default: "table"

     Specify the output format of vsctl.
 One of (json|table)